LOST HORIZON INC.

 4. Wire funds to escrow account

-5. Closing occurs when $1M minimum threshold reached
+5. Closing occurs when $500K minimum threshold reached

 Investor Qualifications

-• ✓ Accredited investors only
+• ✓ Accredited investors preferred

 • ✓ Preference for investors with mining/energy/agriculture sector experience